Communication and Media Studies Internships

 - Regularly check Laker Career Zone for internship postings.

-- Contact Professor McFarlane-Alvarez and let her know what type of internship you are looking for, and what semester(s) you would be able to do an internship.
-She will add you to a contact list.
+- Contact Professor Spence and let him know what type of internship you are looking for, and what semester(s) you would be able to do an internship.
+He will add you to a contact list.